rgl/dotnet-pulumi-libvirt-rke-example/README.md

 # About

-**This is not yet working because Pulumi has no way to execute provision scripts inside a VM; which are required to install the RKE pre-requirements.**
+**This is barely working because Pulumi has no way to directly execute scripts inside a VM to install the RKE dependencies.
+Instead we are executing them from cloud-init, which is not a good enough solution, as there is no way to check for errors.
+We also have no way to wait for cloud-init to finish, which means you have to execute `pulumi up` again after the provisioning script finishes.**

 This creates an example RKE cluster in libvirt QEMU/KVM Virtual Machines using dotnet [Pulumi](https://www.pulumi.com/).